 THIS IS CONSTANTLY BEING REVISED IN LINE WITH NEW GUIDANCE FROM THE DFE

-The Government have made it a requirement that we must publish online, the provision we are making in school for remote learning by 25 January 2021.
+The Government have made it a requirement that we must publish online, the provision we are making in school for remote learning.

 A pupils first day or two of being educated remotely will look different from our standard approach.
 This is so we can take the necessary actions to prepare for a longer period of remote teaching.